 As you finish your cremas, you can serve it over ice, or as is.
 If you’re serving guests, pour it into a fancy glass and garnish with a cinnamon stick or star anise.
 If you’re throwing a tropical holiday party, pop a lime wedge on the rim of the glass.

 Opened bottled Haitian kremas can be stored in the refrigerator for up to 12 months.
-If you’re unsure whether to drink it, check to see if it has separated.
+If you’re unsure whether to drink it, check to make sure it is not carbonated.
 If it has, do not drink it.
-If it’s still intact, serve it again exactly how you did the first time, and enjoy!
+Kremas does naturally separate, no need to panic if it does.
+The creamy part of the drink will rise and the clearer part will be at the bottom of the bottle.
+Shake it well and serve it exactly how you did the first time, and enjoy!

 More Desserts To Enjoy With Your Drink